► CAR tests seven-seaters

 ► Moving people efficiently

-► the best on sale in the UK
+► The best on sale in the UK in 2023

-Perhaps it was all those airport cabs, but as the new century dawned, boxy MPVs began to fall from favour.
+If you’re looking to move more than five people, you’re probably going to need a specific type of SUV.
+Perhaps it was all those airport cabs, but as the new century dawned, seven-seater MPVs began to fall from favour.
 The SUV was on the rise, offering a more fashionable way to seat seven.
 Was it more practical?
 Probably not.
 But buyers had swapped their sensible slacks for branded sportswear and they weren’t looking back.
 Two decades later, they still aren’t.

 Citroen Grand C4 SpaceTourer